zhinst/zhinst-labber/docs/source/features/modules.rst

 Start A Labber Module Instrument
 ---------------------------------

-Similar to the device drivers module driver require that the device id /serial of the used instrument (e.g. DEV1234) is placed in the ``Address`` field.
+Similar to the device drivers module driver require that the device id/serial of the used instrument (e.g. DEV1234) is placed in the ``Address`` field.
 The ``Interface`` needs to set to ``Other`` and the ``Name`` is not used by the driver itself and can be chosen freely.